Woman enjoying yoga on the beach at sunset

 Benefits of Yoga for Anxiety

-Yoga involves moving your body intentionally and synching with your breath.
-A body-mind connection can often be calming for people with anxiety, and research has proven this.
-A review of 35 trials assessing yoga’s effect on stress and anxiety found that 25 of the 35 trials reported a reduction in anxiety symptoms.
+Yoga is a time-honored exercise enjoyed by people across the globe.
+Known for its long stretches, deep breathing, and inner reflections, yoga is a mindful practice that involves moving your body with intention and synching with your breath.
+This body-mind connection can often be a calming experience for people with anxiety, which research has proven - a review of 35 trials assessing yoga’s effect on stress and anxiety found that 25 of the 35 trials reported a reduction in anxiety symptoms.

 Studies continue to show that a yoga practice can boost your mood, reduce feelings of stress, and improve general wellness.
-If you’re seeking a low impact form of exercise to cope with your anxiety, you might consider giving yoga a try.
+If you’re seeking a low-impact form of exercise to cope with your anxiety, you might consider giving yoga a try.
+Start small if you're a beginner, with light stretches and careful transitions into each pose.
+For more advanced yogis, try new forms of yoga to find the stretches that best calm anxious feelings.
+Many gyms and private trainers offer group yoga classes, and you can find videos online to guide you through the exercise if you prefer to practice at home.

 Benefits of Running for Anxiety